stray-gr/senior-design/broker/README.md

 - [MQTTX CLI Tool](https://mqttx.app/cli)
 - Openssl

+Also make sure the following folders are present:
+- broker/certs/
+- broker/creds

 # TLS Cert Creation
 First, create the certificate authority's private key and cert.
 Make sure to set `<duration>` to the number of days the key and cert should be valid for:
 ```